minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 In summary these are the most important things you should be aware of:

 - Commands are run with `yarn lokalize:[command]` from the `packages/cms` root
-- The `export` command brings your local JSON files up-to-date with the Sanity dataset.
+- The `import` command brings your local JSON files up-to-date with the Sanity dataset.
 The TypeScript compiler will error when your JSON files do not contain all the texts which are referenced in the code.
-- The JSON export contains document ids as part of the keys.
+- The JSON import contains document ids as part of the keys.
 You can make changes locally to the **app/src/locale/nl_export.json** file.
 Add new keys, delete them or rename and move existing ones.
 After you make changes run the `lokalize:apply-json-edits` script.
 This will give you a list of changes and you can decide which ones to apply.
-Changes are written in a mutation log file, and at the end the JSON is re-exported to reflect all changes.
+Changes are written in a mutation log file, and at the end the JSON is re-imported to reflect all changes.
   It is recommended to run `lokalize:apply-json-edits` after the feature has been finished, right before merging it to develop since during development changes to the **nl_export.json** file might fluctuate.